wp-plugins/social-master/readme.txt

 Main Features: Must have viral share plugin - Asynchronous Load - Built-in html5- No Javascript - Facebook Like and Send, double punch action - Twitter Follow and Tweet - Google Plus - Tumbrl - Buffer - LinkedIn - Pinterest - Instagram - Youtube - StumbleUpon - MySpace - Reddit - Digg - Shortcode Framework ready, to publish inside pages and post

+Social Master is currently the only plugin where users can decide which social network buttons to show and their order, yes you can order the buttons according to your social network priorities

 **Social Master is the Wordpress social sharing Supreme widget**

 IMPORTANT: Errors and conflicts free.
 NO JAVASCRIPT or AJAX

 **LITE Version Contains:**

-* Display or hide Widget Title
+* Display, Hide or Change any Widget Title

+* Social Master Basic Fast Loading Widget:
 * Activate Horizontal Display, otherwise Vertical Display
 * Facebook Like Button
 * Facebook Send Button